José Alfredo Jimenez

 Frequently Asked Questions

-Some of José Alfredo Jimenez's most popular songs include Te Soltu00e9 la Rienda, Si Nos Dejan, En El Ultimo Trago.
-These tracks have impressed fans and helped cement their place in the music industry.
+José Alfredo Jimenez's most streamed songs include Te Soltu00e9 la Rienda, Si Nos Dejan, En El Ultimo Trago.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.